hturnbull93/portfolio/README.md

 In `src/pages/contact.jsx`:

-- Wrote a stateless function component called Contact.
+- Wrote a stateless function component called `Contact`.
-- Imported Layout and rendered it.
+- Imported `Layout` and rendered it.

 Green.